First day of spring in 2021: Dates to remember, things to do and what to know

 When is the first day of spring?

-Spring officially begins Saturday, March 20, at 5:37 a.m.
+Spring officially began Saturday, March 20, at 5:37 a.m.
 ET, according to AccuWeather.

 What is the vernal equinox?